Legal & Ethical Policy Unit

 Available here: Committees, Advisory Groups and Sub-Committee membership.

-FICM and ICS Guidance on the Mental Capacity Act (MCA) and Deprivation of Liberty Safeguards (DoLS)
+Guidance on the Mental Capacity Act (MCA) and Deprivation of Liberty Safeguards (DoLS)

 Following the judgement from the Court of Appeal in the Ferreira v Coroner of Inner South London case regarding Deprivation of Liberty (DoLS) in the ICU, a summary statement has been prepared on behalf of the Faculty and Intensive Care Society.
 In May 2017, the Supreme Court refused permission to the appellant to appeal in this case.